Acilius sulcatus: Defensive strategy

-Aquatic beetles in family Dytiscidae possess defensive glands, used to secrete agents repellent and toxic to vertebrate predators.
+Aquatic beetles in the family Dytiscidae possess defensive glands used to secrete agents repellent and toxic to vertebrate predators.
 Secretions primarily contain steroids synthesized from cholesterol.
 The steroids secreted act to anesthetize predators, leading to narcosis.
 The steroids produced vary in levels of toxicity depending on food availability and photoperiod.
-A. sulcatus is highly adapted for aquatic movement and can make effective us of its speed to escape threats.
-When tested against 72 other common water beetle species A. sulcatus was shown to have the highest movement velocity.
-During the day A. sulcatus uses primarily visual information to avoid predators; however in low light conditions chemical signals are used as the dominant cues for avoidance.).
+A. sulcatus is highly adapted for aquatic movement and can make effective use of its speed to escape threats.
+When tested against 72 other common water beetle species, A. sulcatus was shown to have the highest movement velocity.
+During the day, A. sulcatus uses primarily visual information to avoid predators; however, in low-light conditions, chemical signals are used as the dominant cues for avoidance.).
 It has also been suggested that a 'humming' sound, produced by an interaction of the wings and the elytra, is used as a defensive strategy by causing an unpleasant vibrating sensation in the mouth of a predator.

 Bio-control

 Although it has not been put into practice, laboratory tests have shown A. sulcatus to be a highly effective predator of mosquito larvae.
-As such its use as an environmentally friendly bio-control device is being examined.
+As such, its use as an environmentally friendly bio-control device is being examined.